Ianto's Shrine: Continued existence

-Ianto's Shrine is visited by Torchwood fans from around the world; many leave tributes in the form of notes, photos, flowers, and memorabilia.
-A common theme for tributes is LGBTQ stories, as Ianto was in a same-sex relationship in Torchwood; other memorabilia left at the shrine references Torchwoods identity as a Welsh TV show.
-Many tributes are left by Carol-Anne Hillman, who has placed items on behalf of people who cannot visit since 2014, and also decorates the shrine for occasions such as Valentine's Day, Easter, and Ianto's birthday.
+Ianto's Shrine was visited by Torchwood fans from around the world; many left tributes in the form of notes, photos, flowers, and memorabilia.
+A common theme for tributes was LGBTQ stories, as Ianto was in a same-sex relationship in Torchwood; other memorabilia left at the shrine referenced Torchwoods identity as a Welsh TV show.
+Many tributes were left by Carol-Anne Hillman, who placed items on behalf of people who couldn't visit since 2014, and also decorated the shrine for occasions such as Valentine's Day, Easter, and Ianto's birthday.

 In May 2016, Torchwood actors Gareth David-Lloyd (who played Ianto) and John Barrowman (who played Ianto's love interest, Captain Jack Harkness) visited the shrine during a visit to Cardiff.
 David-Lloyd visited again for the 10th anniversary of Ianto's death in 2019, and Barrowman visited again in 2021.
-David-Lloyd has described the shrine as "very weird but very flattering".
+David-Lloyd has described the shrine as "very weird but very flattering", and did not expect its creation.

+Removal

+In March 2026, Cardiff Bay management told Hillman that the shrine would be removed at the end of April.
+The decision was reportedly made due to health and safety concerns, as the wood and ironwork at the site was degrading.
+Hillman stated that she agreed to collaborate with Mermaid Quay on a new plaque for the site after repairs were completed.

+Fans were generally disappointed by the news that the shrine would be removed, and a petition was created attempting to stop its removal.
+Some fans planned trips to visit the shrine before its removal.
+David-Lloyd stated that "it's a bit bonkers, but [...] it's a monument to the impact Ianto, and his relationship with Jack, had on the queer community", and that he was proud of the impact Ianto had made on fans.